frankheat/offsecnotes/content/web/vulnerabilities/api.md

 # API Security Testing

 APIs are a common target for attackers because they expose underlying business logic and data.
-This guide covers various techniques for discovering and testing API vulnerabilities.

 ## Discovering API Endpoints